nomsi/nixos/README.md

-(Temporarily shutdown until I get a ram upgrade, will keep the dream live of VFIO!)

 ### Personal nix config
 Usually I upload to my private git but I should keep my nixos configuration adventure archived publicly.